DallasMorningNews/ardbeg/README.md

 ###Publish
 Ardbeg can publish your site to an Amazon S3 bucket.

-S3 settings are best handled by environment variables, but you may also set them in `settings.py`.
+S3 settings are best handled by environment variables, but you may also set them in `settings`.

 Ardbeg uses these variables: